 In Washington D.C.
 75 people in blue “Protect Our Oceans” tee-shirts (pulled over their winter coats), also in fish costumes and carrying colorful placards and inflatable globes gathered in Lafayette Square in front of the White House for ‘Wear Blue for Oceans Day,” to support a strong national ocean policy.

-Please watch this space, subscribe to Blue Notes or Blue Frontier President David Helvarg’s blog on Huffington Post to be kept up to date on the U.S. National Ocean Policy.
+Please watch this space or subscribe to Blue Notes to be kept up to date on the U.S. National Ocean Policy.